YuelinElu/GanttChart/manual.md

   - Orange -> `#f5642d`
   - Grey -> `#a9a9a9`
   - Black -> `#000000`
-  - Black ->utline → `#000000` (drawn as an outline-only bar)
+  - Black Outline -> `#000000` (drawn as an outline-only bar)
-- Custom hex values are supported; outline-only mode helps when using darker tones.
+- Custom hex values are intentionally disabled to keep the palette consistent across teams.
+- To recolour a batch, multi-select the tasks and use **Apply colour to selected tasks** in the editor.
 - The legend was removed to reduce clutter.
 Use custom labels or documentation if you need to describe colour meanings.

 ---